-Staff presents for prenotice discussion amendments to existing regulations and new regulations for adoption that clarify slate mail and campaign advertising provisions of the Act.
-1 The proposed regulations relate to disclosures on electronic slate mailers, disclosures on campaign advertisements in other languages, more detailed disclosure requirements on campaign advertisements for which specific guidance is not already provided in the Act or current regulations, required disclosures for advertisements that are both visual and audio that typically appear on mobile phone music applications similar to that of Spotify or Pandora Radio, and paid spokesperson disclosures.
-Staff has provided draft language for discussion and direction by the Commission and will present these regulations for Commission adoption at a later date.
+Staff presents for Commission adoption amendments to two existing regulations and three new regulations.
+The proposed regulations relate to disclosures on electronic slate mailers, disclosures on campaign advertisements in other languages, disclosure requirements on campaign advertisements for which specific guidance is not already provided in the Act or current regulations, disclosures for electronic campaign advertisements that are both visual and audio that typically appear on mobile phone listening applications similar to that of Spotify or Pandora Radio, and paid spokesperson campaign advertisement disclosures.
+Staff presented these proposed regulatory changes at the Commission's May 2021 hearing for prenotice discussion.
+No public comment was received.
+The proposed changes address recent issues that have arisen with enforcing and advising upon certain provisions of the Act and regulations.